Trend Micro: 2000s

 In 2004, founding chief executive officer Steve Chang decided to split the responsibilities of CEO and chairman of the company.
 Company co-founder Eva Chen succeeded Chang as chief executive officer of Trend Micro in January 2005.
-Chen had most recently served as the company's chief technology officer since 1996 and before that executive vice president since the company's founding in October 1989.
+Chen has been the company's chief technology officer since 1996 and before that executive vice president since the company's founding in October 1989.
 Chang retained his position as company chairman.
 In May, Trend Micro acquired US-based antispyware company InterMute for $15 million.
 Trend Micro had fully integrated InterMute's SpySubtract antispyware program into its antispyware product offerings by the end of that year.

 In June 2005 Trend Micro acquired Kelkea, a US-based developer of antispam software.
 Kelkea developed Mail Abuse Prevention System (MAPS) and IP filtering software that allowed internet service providers to block spam and phishing scams.
 Kelkea chief executive officer Dave Rand was retained by Trend Micro as its chief technologist for content security.

 In March 2007, Trend Micro acquired freeware antispyware program HijackThis from its creator Merijn Bellekom for an undisclosed sum.
 Trend Micro delisted its depository shares from the NASDAQ stock exchange in May.
 Later that year, in October, Trend Micro acquired US-based data loss prevention software developer Provilla.
-Provilla was the creator LeakProof, software that allowed companies to block the transmission of sensitive data and warn security managers about transmission attempts.
+Provilla was the creator of LeakProof, software that allowed companies to block the transmission of sensitive data and warn security managers about transmission attempts.

 Trend Micro acquired Identum in February 2008 for an undisclosed sum.
 Identum, which was founded in and later spun-off from the University of Bristol cryptography department, developed ID-based email encryption software.
 Identum's chairman was serial entrepreneur, Steve Purdham.
 The two companies were originally in talks for Trend Micro to license Identum's technology, but Trend Micro later decided to purchase the firm outright.
 Identum was renamed Trend Micro (Bristol) and its encryption technology was integrated into existing Trend Micro products.
 Existing Identum products were continued but sold under the Trend Micro brand.
 Also that year, Trend Micro sued Barracuda Networks for the latter's distribution of ClamAV as part of a security package.
 Trend Micro claimed that Barracuda's use of ClamAV infringed on a software patent owned by Trend Micro for filtering viruses on an Internet gateway.
 On 19 May 2011, the U.S. Patent and Trademark Office issued a Final Rejection in the reexamination of Trend Micro's U.S. patent 5,623,600.

-In April 2009, Trend Micro acquired Ottawa, Canada-based Third Brigade for an undisclosed sum.
+In April 2009, Trend Micro acquired Ottawa, Canada–based Third Brigade for an undisclosed sum.
 Third Brigade developed host-based intrusion prevention and firewall software that had been used by Trend Micro in its Trend OfficeScan anti-malware suite for two years prior to acquiring Third Brigade.
 Third Brigade was reincorporated as Trend Micro Canada Technologies.